-Jeetu Patel, general manager of EMC Syncplicity, still dropped Box into the enterprise file sync and share market category, pegging Box as one of the top five players in this space going into 2015 along side his employer on top of Microsoft, Google, and Dropbox.
+Jeetu Patel, general manager of EMC Syncplicity by Axway, still dropped Box into the enterprise file sync and share market category, pegging Box as one of the top five players in this space going into 2015 along side his employer on top of Microsoft, Google, and Dropbox.

 "I can't speak for the investors, but I will say that Box's decision to go public is validation for this hypercompetitive, hyper-growth market," Patel said.
 "With such a strong market, Box has the opportunity to grow and continue to be a major player, but this will ultimately be decided by the strength of their product and how they can wow users and win over IT departments - as it is for all of us competing in this space."